Professor of Fluid Mechanics

-The research of Dr. Garcia-Mayoral focuses on the use of non-conventional surfaces to modify and control turbulent flows.
+The research of Prof. Garcia-Mayoral focuses on wall turbulence, and in particular on the use of non-conventional surfaces to modify and control turbulent flows.
 A key application of flow control through surface manipulations is the reduction of drag in vehicles –moving through air and water– and pipelines.
 The use of such surfaces can have a significant impact on fuel efficiency, reducing carbon emissions and the environmental footprint of transport activities.

 Energy, transport and urban infrastructure

 Wall turbulence and its control.

 Turbulence over textured and complex surfaces.

 Turbulence over roughness and canopies.

 Reduction of drag through surface manipulation.

 - Drag reduction by anisotropic fibre coatings

 - Canopy turbulence